dell/karavi-authorization/README.md

 Once all prerequisites are on the Linux host, follow the steps below to clone, build and deploy CSM for Authorization:

 1. Clone the repository: `git clone https://github.com/dell/karavi-authorization.git`
-1. In the karavi-authorization directory, run the following to build and deploy: `make build docker dist deploy`
+1. In the karavi-authorization directory, run the following to build and deploy: `make build podman dist deploy`

 ## Testing CSM for Authorization